Contents

 Other causes of bacterial meningitis include E.coli, listeria, Salmonella, Klebsiella and some rarer causes of bacterial meningitis.

-Use this chart to see how many people get and die from other bacterial and viral causes of meningitis globally.
+Use this chart to see how many people get and die from other bacterial, viral and fungal causes of meningitis globally.
 Change the drop-down options to see cases and deaths in different countries or WHO regions.

-Vaccines are available to protect against the causes of viral meningitis, however not all forms are preventable with vaccines.
+Vaccines are available to protect against some causes of viral meningitis, however not all forms are preventable with vaccines.
+There are no vaccines that protect against fungal meningitis.

 Learn more about viral meningitis